Need of quality education stressed

 “We can bring about a positive change through joint ventures of varsities and civil society organisations,” he said while speaking at a programme organised by the Social Empowerment through Education and Knowledge at the Kotli Pain area here.

-The executive director of Social Empowerment through Education and Knowledge, Sher Afzal Gujjar, said that his organisation was working for the uplift of the marginalised segments of the society.
+The executive director of Social Empowerment through Education and Knowledge, Sher Afzal Gujjar, said that his organisation was working for the uplift of the society.

-“We can bring about a positive change only by empowering women, people with disabilities and transgender persons,” he said.